thavlik/machine-learning-portfolio/experiments/rsna-intracranial/README.md

 ![overfitting tensorboard](images/overfitting.jpg)

-Because such high validation accuracy was observed so early into training, it makes me wonder if the validation set is composed of categorically easier examples.
-I have no way of making a qualitative judgment about this without the ability to read CTs.
+Because such high validation accuracy was observed so early into training, it is possible that the validation set is composed of categorically easier examples.
+It is difficult to make this qualitative judgment without the ability to interpret CTs.

 ## Results
 ~95% validation accuracy was achieved with <12 hours of training on a single 1080 Ti.